ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 Still waiting on all the other .sam files though.

 #### 8 June 2017
-map_Cen03_MA, map_Cen05_MA, map_Cen06_MA, map_Cen07_MA and map_Cen12_MA are done!
+map_Cen03_MA, map_Cen05_MA, map_Cen06_MA, map_Cen07_MA, map_Cen12_MA, map_Cen15_MA are done!
 Submitted the jobs to convert them into .bam files.
-Had some issues regarding memory but other than that, everything is good!
+Had some issues regarding memory and changed the walltime from 1 hour to 1 day to 10 hours to 5 hours but other than that, everything is good!
 Other mapping jobs began to run!
 Yay!

 The .sam files seem to be around 50-60Gb.

+Cen01_MA.bam (13 Gb), Cen03_MA.bam (15 Gb), Cen05_MA.bam (15 Gb) finished converting from .sam to .bam!
+I copied them into my BAM_Files directory.

+Ready: Cen01, Cen03, Cen05
+Sam to Bam: Cen06, Cen07, Cen12, Cen14, Cen04, Cen15
+Mapping: Cen17, Cen16, Cen10